 How do I become a paediatric neurodisability doctor?

-After your Foundation training years, you should apply for a paediatric training post, where you will spend the first 5 years of paediatric training (ST1-5) learning general paediatrics.
-This is likely to include posts in community paediatrics and neonates and you may have the opportunity to gain other sub-specialty experience, such as paediatric neurology, all of which are very relevant.
+After your foundation training years, you should apply for paediatric training where you will spend the first 4 years doing ‘core paediatric training’ (ST1-4).
+This is likely to include posts in community paediatrics and neonates as well as general paediatrics, and you may have the opportunity to gain other sub-specialty experience, such as paediatric neurology, all of which are very relevant.

-After this, you can apply for a ‘grid’ training post in Paediatric Neurodisability or Community Child Health, where you will spend the final 3 years of training (ST6-8) specialising in neurodisability.
+After core paediatric training you can continue to train as a general paediatrician, or you can apply for a sub-specialty training post in Paediatric Neurodisability or Community Child Health where you will spend the final 3 years of training (ST5-7) specialising.

 What experiences should I seek out if I am interested in a career in neurodisability?

-• It would be a good idea to seek out special study modules in paediatrics during medical school, and a paediatric rotation during your Foundation years; these will help you get an idea of whether paediatric training is for you.
+Look out for opportunities to do special study modules or an elective in paediatrics during medical school, and for a paediatric rotation during your foundation training; these will help give you an idea of whether paediatric training is for you.

-• Let your supervisors know that you are interested in disability; they might be able to arrange for you to spend time with your local neurodisability or community team.
-They might also be able to get you involved in audits or quality improvement projects.
+Let supervisors know you are interested in childhood disability; they will be able to support you in making contact with local neurodisability or community teams, and get you involved with relevant audits or quality improvement projects.

-• Look at some of Disability Matters e-learning modules, which cover a range of highly relevant paediatric disability topics; there is a package of modules designed specifically for medical students.
+• Look at the Disability Matters e-learning modules, they cover a range of highly relevant paediatric disability topics and there is a package of modules designed specifically for medical students.

-• Join the BACD – the BACD is the UK’s only multidisciplinary organisation for those working in the field of childhood disability; benefits of joining include regular newsletters and emails to keep up to date, access to resources, discounts on BACD educational meetings and opportunities for meeting others who are passionate about children and young people with disabilities.
+• Join the BACD - it's free for undergraduate students and foundation doctors!
+We are UK’s only multidisciplinary organisation for those working in the field of childhood disability; we have regular newsletters and emails to keep you up to date, access to resources including webinar recordings, discounts on other educational resources and opportunities to connect with others who are passionate about children and young people with disabilities.

 British Academy of Childhood Disability is registered in England and Wales under charity number 1177868